25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 WEB API's are part of JavaScript Runtime but leave outside of the JavaScript engine.
 Like the DOM events, `setTimeout()`, `XMLHttpRequest()` etc.

-- Event loop monitors the Message Queue and Execution Stack so that the first callback function can be pushed into the Execution Stack if the Execution Stack is empty.
+- Event loop monitors the Message Queue and Execution Stack so that the first callback function can be pushed into the Execution Stack if the Execution Stack is empty

-- All callback wait in WEB API's till the event happens and then they move to the Message Queue, where they wait for their turn to be pushed into the Execution Stack.
+- All callback wait in WEB API's till the event happens and then they move to the Message Queue, where they wait for their turn to be pushed into the Execution Stack

 The call stack?